 Eleanor smiled and waved her hand in the air.
 ‘That’s not what the question is about, Ximene.
-Our faith teaches us that no sexual pleasure is sinful; it is simply the Good God’s way of showing us what the eventual union with him will be like.
+Our faith teaches us that no sexual pleasure is sinful.
 If, in fact, you were to find no sexual attraction in your marriage to the Prince, a relationship with a woman would be fortuitous: it would be unlikely to attract much attention.
 No, why we have asked you to talk, what we really want to know is …’

 Guillam blinked and bent forward, putting a gentle hand on Eleanor’s shoulder as he did so.
 ‘Eleanor, I love you deeply, but what you have just said must be, for Ximene, extremely confusing.
 We have spent day after day speculating on how to help Ximene escape to independence and the first thing you say takes us right back to an assumption that she will inevitably marry the Prince.
 You must push that from your mind if we are to make plans for Ximene to flee.’

 ‘Sorry, sorry, it just … popped out.’
 Lady Eleanor’s face fell.
 ‘Yes, I think that is best that I push it from my mind.
 I am only concerned about Ximene’s welfare, and I can’t help feeling that a marriage to the Prince would be the preferable solution.’

 Guillam walked to the centre of the room and turned to face Ximene.
 ‘The reason we have asked you here this morning is partly to confirm our joint agreement on what should be done, but more particularly to talk about security.
 Last night we could not help but notice that you have already been practising for the hunt.
 We must know how many people know about the hunt.’